rmchartman/School_District_Analysis/README.md

 ![Top_5_challenge.png](https://github.com/rmchartman/School_District_Analysis/blob/master/Resources/Top_5_challenge.png)

 ### Bottom Five Performing Schools
+Below are the Bottom Five Performing Schools, the first table is without adjustment, the second with adjustment to the 9th grade scores at Thomas High School.
+There is no chanbe between the two tables as Thomas High School is still ranked # without the 9th grade scores, excluding the school from the bottom five.

 Based on overall passing rate, these are the bottom five schools in the district.

 Original Bottom Five Performing Schools without adjustment to 9th grade Thomas High School scores.
 ![Bottom_5_module.png](https://github.com/rmchartman/School_District_Analysis/blob/master/Resources/Bottom_5_module.png)